-1. Occasionally during the year, the Authority may require and the City agrees to provide additional services or materials, not specified in this Agreement.
-The City will provide reasonable services to the Authority upon request.

-2. Payment Mechanism.
-The Authority will reimburse the City for the services described in Paragraph 1 above based on the direct cost of the services provided.

-3. Specific Time Frame for Performance.
+- 1. Occasionally during the year, the Authority may require and the City agrees to provide additional services or materials, not specified in this Agreement.
+The City will provide reasonable services to the Authority upon request. - 2.
+Payment Mechanism.
+The Authority will reimburse the City for the services described in Paragraph 1 above based on the direct cost of the services provided. - 3.
+Specific Time Frame for Performance.
 Miscellaneous additional services will be provided by the City in a timely manner after being notified of the Authority's request.

-B. The respective City agency shall prepare an invoice or statement to be delivered to the Authority on the tenth business day of the month following the month for which invoicing is being made.
+- B. The respective City agency shall prepare an invoice or statement to be delivered to the Authority on the tenth business day of the month following the month for which invoicing is being made.
 The payment period is set forth in each section of this appendix, but if no payment period is noted, it will be quarterly.
-The Authority will make payments for each invoice to the City within thirty (30) days of the receipt of the invoice.

-1. The City and the Authority agree that the annual estimated payment described in Section (I), Office of Human Resources, for Fiscal Year 2018 shall be \$20,716.

-2. The City and the Authority agree that the annual estimated payment described in Section (II), Manager of Finance, for Fiscal Year 2018 shall be \$26,813.

-3. The City and the Authority agree that the annual estimated payment described in Section (III) B., Department of Law, Employment Law Services, for Fiscal Year 2018 shall be \$150,000.

-4. The City and the Authority agree that the annual estimated payment described in Section (VII), Workers' Compensation, for Fiscal Year 2018 shall be calculated in the manner currently set forth in Section (VII) above.

-5. The City and the Authority agree that the annual estimated payment described in Section (VIII), Technology Services, for Fiscal Year 2018 shall be \$34,500.

-6. The City and the Authority agree that the annual estimated payment described in Section (IX), Denver Police Department, for Fiscal Year 2018 shall be \$67,471.

-7. The City and the Authority agree that the annual estimated payment described in Section (X), Denver Sheriff Department, for Fiscal Year 2018 shall be \$455,540.

-8. The City and the Authority agree that the annual estimated payment described in Section (XI), Vehicle Fueling and Maintenance Services, for Fiscal Year 2018 shall be \$457,895.

-9. The City and the Authority agree that the annual estimated payment described in Section (XII), Denver 911-EMS Universal Call Taker, for Fiscal Year 2018 shall be \$275,296.

-10. The City and the Authority agree that the annual estimated payment described in Section (XIII), Denver Small Business Opportunity (DSBO) for Fiscal Year 2018 shall be \$30,000.

-11. The City and the Authority agree that the annual estimated payment described in Section (XIV), Call Center lease for Fiscal Year 2018 shall be \$468,674.
+The Authority will make payments for each invoice to the City within thirty (30) days of the receipt of the invoice. - 1.
+The City and the Authority agree that the annual estimated payment described in Section (I), Career Service Authority, for Fiscal Year 2017 shall be \$55,818. - 2.
+The City and the Authority agree that the annual estimated payment described in Section (II), Manager of Finance, for Fiscal Year 2017 shall be \$33,829. - 3.
+The City and the Authority agree that the annual estimated payment described in Section (III) B., Department of Law, Employment Law Services, for Fiscal Year 2017 shall be \$150,000. - 4.
+The City and the Authority agree that the annual estimated payment described in Section (VII), Workers' Compensation, for Fiscal Year 2017 shall be calculated in the manner currently set forth in Section (VII) above. - 5.
+The City and the Authority agree that the annual estimated payment described in Section (VIII), Technology Services, for Fiscal Year 2017 shall be \$34,500. - 6.
+The City and the Authority agree that the annual estimated payment described in Section (IX), Denver Police Department, for Fiscal Year 2017 shall be \$62,008. - 7.
+The City and the Authority agree that the annual estimated payment described in Section (X), Denver Sheriff Department, for Fiscal Year 2017 shall be \$396,313. - 8.
+The City and the Authority agree that the annual estimated payment described in Section (XI), Vehicle Fueling and Maintenance Services, for Fiscal Year 2017 shall be \$457,895. - 9.
+The City and the Authority agree that the annual estimated payment described in Section (XII), Denver 911-EMS Universal Call Taker, for Fiscal Year 2017 shall be \$275,296. - 10.
+The City and the Authority agree that the annual estimated payment described in Section (XIII), Denver Small Business Opportunity (DSBO) for Fiscal Year 2017 shall be \$30,000. - 11.
+The City and the Authority agree that the annual estimated payment described in Section (XIV), Call Center lease for Fiscal Year 2017 shall be \$468,674.